 The most popular platforms attract Gen Z for similar reasons.
 After all, to satisfy your customers, you have to take a look at who is on the other side of the screen.

-So, are you ready to know how your business can amplify its presence online in proper Gen Z fashion?
+So, are you ready to know how your business can amplify its online presence and Gen Z focus marketing efforts?
 Keep reading!